Dorothy2020/express_kitchen-PRD/docs/index.md

 *PostgreSQL database*

 *Postgres*  is a free and open-source database management system that is extensible and SQL compliant Postgresql source code is freely available under an open-source license
-Postgres has a filter clause that can be used to aggregate data based on certain criteria.
-USER FLOW AND DESIGN NOTES
+Postgres has a filter clause that can be used to aggregate data based on certain

+**Criteria.
+USER FLOW AND DESIGN NOTES**
+UX flow and design note

+*System  environment requirement*
+.Hardware
+.Computer
+.Software
+.Web browser
+.Assumptions, Constraints, and Dependencies .Assumptions
+.Project member’s availability
+.Project member’s performance
+.Project member’s skills
+.Procurements
+.Delivery times
+.Performance issues